 CERTs 2020 Seed Grant Awards CENTRAL REGION Leech Lake Band of Ojibwe: Guiding Leech Lake to Sustainability Cass Lake, MN - The Leech Lake Band of Ojibwe seeks to significantly advance sustainability in their built environment.
-Their approach will be threefold: solar readiness of new construction and major renovations, approaching net zero energy and overall sustainability of new construction and major renovations, and electric vehicle readiness and infractructure support.
-The funding renovations, and electric vehicle readiness and infrastructure support.
-The funding secured from CERTs will cover the cost of hiring a design professional to develop guidance, policies, and ordinances that will facilitate the implementation of the Band's new initiatives. (\$5,000) Tri-County Community Action Partnership: Community Solar for Tri-County Community Action Little Falls, MN - The Tri-County Community Action Partnership (TCCAP) will install a community solar garden to serve low-income disabled veterans in the Little Falls, Minnesota area.
-After this system is commissioned, TCCAP will contact eligible residents to receive no-cost shares in the garden that will help offset their energy burden.
-The solar garden, located near the TCCAP Headstart and Early Headstart classrooms, will be used to develop and implement an early childhood energy efficiency and sustainability curriculum.
-CERTs Seed Grant funds will help cover the costs of outreach, client services, and program development for this project. (\$3,000) Hubbard County Food Shelf: Hubbard County Food Shelf LED Lighting Project Park Rapids, MN - The Hubbard County Food Shelf plans to reduce its electricity expenditures by converting all lighting in their building to LED.
+Their approach will be threefold: solar readiness of new construction and major renovations, approaching net zero energy and overall sustainability of new construction and major renovations, approaching secured from the support.
+The funding secured from the support of the secured from the support. and electric vehicle readiness and infrastructure support.
+The funding secured from CERTs will cover the cost of hiring a design professional to develop guidance, policies, and ordinances that will facilitate the implementation of the Band's new initiatives. (\$5,000) Community Grassroots Solutions: Community Engagement for Energy Empowerment Waite Park, MN - Project will reach out to East African Community in Central Minnesota to share information about the existence of energy empowerment programs and how these programs can provide relief to the burden of utility costs and offer support to achieve income security for low-income communities.
+This project will explain to the community the significant and long-lasting financial benefits that energy efficiency projects can provide.
+CGS will use several community engagements tools, such as Somali speaking radio, social media, phone calls and zoom meeting.
+We will also translate information and distribute to the community.(\$3,520) Hubbard County Food Shelf: Hubbard County Food Shelf LED Lighting Project Park Rapids, MN - The Hubbard County Food Shelf plans to reduce its electricity expenditures by converting all lighting in their building to LED.
 Keeping these expenses to a minimum allows them to allocate more funding towards distributing basic necessities to their client base, many of whom are living below the poverty line.
 The funds awarded by CERTs will help cover the labor costs of the electrical contract work required for the lighting upgrades. (\$1,500) Rural Renewable Energy Alliance: Solar Schools Curriculum Development Central MN - In 2019, the Rural Renewable Energy Alliance installed 1.5 megawatts of solar capacity at three area schools.
 RREAL will expand on this success by developing solar energy education toolkits and online tools for distribution to all 24 schools in Region 5 in Central MN.
 The end goal will be for students to gain a comprehensive knowledge of solar technology and renewable energy careers, as well as ideas about how they can get involved in their local clean energy economy. (\$3,000)